-In its oversight role, OSMO implemented regulatory and other changes related to Farmer Mac.
-In 2018, OSMO revised its Risk Based Capital Stress Test for Farmer Mac to reflect changes to the corporate tax code.
-FCA also revised regulations that define the criteria a nonprogram investment must meet for Farmer Mac investment.
-These changes were made in addition to OSMO's supervision and safety and soundness reviews of Farmer Mac.
+In October 2018, OSMO issued an IM providing guidance to Farmer Mac on planning and preparing for the expected phase out of the London Interbank Offered Rate.
+OSMO also revised its Risk Based Capital Stress Test for Farmer Mac to reflect changes to the corporate tax code, and FCA revised regulations that define the criteria that a nonprogram investment must meet for Farmer Mac investment.